-As a certified professional in Management and Administration (CIM), and Human Resource Management (HRM), Danica brings 19 years of experience in the human capital management, non-profit and indigenous culture and education sector.
-With her most recent experience with the Louis Riel Institute, within the Manitoba Metis Federation, she provides a diverse set of administration and human resource skills.
+As a certified professional in Management and Administration (CIM), and Human Resource Management (HRM), Danica provides a diverse set of administration and human resource skills and brings years of experience in the human capital management, non-profit and indigenous culture and education sector.
 As a former graduate of St. Mary’s Academy, and within a Metis family, Danica hopes to share her experiences, compassionate heart and humour with students and their families.
-She has the ability to build strong and trusted relationships through her commitment to high ethical and professional standards and willingness take responsibility and be accountable in all that she does, both personally and professionally.
+She has the ability to build strong and trusted relationships through her commitment to high ethical and professional standards and willingness to take responsibility and be accountable in all that she does, both personally and professionally.
 Through positive leadership, she looks forward to working with the GMS family, students, parents and the community.

 Audrey comes to Gonzaga Middle School after recently graduating from the University of Manitoba with a Bachelor of Science in Human Nutritional Sciences.
 She brings her knowledge of nutrition, healthy eating, Manitoba school nutrition guidelines and experience as a Nutritional Assistant with the Immigrant Centre, a kitchen helper with the Healthy Mom and Me Program, and a food service worker to Gonzaga Middle School.
 She works part-time preparing daily nutritious meals and snacks for the students and will be part of the Gonzaga team supporting student’s health and learning each day.